Alabama seeks to be 1st state to execute an inmate this year

 ATMORE, Ala.
-(AP) — Alabama would be the first state to carry out an execution this year if allowed to proceed with plans Thursday to put an inmate to death for the shotgun slaying of a police detective's sister decades ago.
+(AP) — Alabama would be the first state to carry out an execution this year if allowed to proceed with plans to put an inmate to death late Thursday for the shotgun slaying of a woman decades ago.

-Smith, 51, was scheduled to receive a lethal injection at a south Alabama prison for the 1991 murder of Sharma Ruth Johnson in Birmingham.
-Prosecutors said Smith abducted Johnson, 22, at gunpoint from an ATM, stole $80 from her and then took her to a cemetery where he shot her in the back of the head.
+Smith, 51, was scheduled to receive a lethal injection at a south Alabama prison for the 1991 murder of 22-year-old Sharma Ruth Johnson in Birmingham.
+Prosecutors said Smith abducted Johnson at gunpoint from an ATM, stole $80 from her and then took her to a cemetery where he shot her in the back of the head.
+The victim was the sister of a police detective.

+“Over twenty-nine years ago, Smith gunned down a woman whose only crime was stopping to use the ATM,” attorneys for the state wrote in court documents seeking to let the lethal injection proceed.

 On Wednesday, judges on the 11th Circuit stayed the lethal injection to give time to consider defense claims that the state failed to give the man, who has an IQ below 75, required assistance with forms affecting the timing of his execution.
 The Alabama attorney general's office in court filings disputed that Smith is disabled and called it a last-minute delaying maneuver.